Los Angeles Discrimination Attorney

-“Disparate impact” involves employer policies that have a disproportionately adverse effect on a protected characteristic group, e.g., a company policy of counting all absences and leaves against seniority that has a disproportionate adverse impact on women who have to take time off for pregnancy.
+“Disparate impact” involves employer policies that have an unequal adverse effect on a protected class.
+Examples include a company policy of counting all absences and leaves against seniority.
+This can have a greater adverse impact on women who have to take medical leave for pregnancy.

 Preparing Your Case with our Employment Discrimination Lawyers

 Because each situation is unique, we recommend speaking to an attorney to get advice for your specific situation.
 We take the time to investigate your situation, gather evidence, and prepare a strong case to back up your discrimination claims.

-Get advice regarding your case in a free consultation.
+employment lawyer regarding your case in a free consultation.

 Call our Los Angeles law office at (310) 984-1415 to arrange an appointment.